prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

     Verify passphrase:

 (You can reuse the existing passphrase in the above prompts.)
-Now that all keyslots use the PBKDF2 algorithm, the device shouldn't have any remaining LUKS2-only features, and can be converted to LUKS1.
+Now that all key slots use the PBKDF2 algorithm, the device shouldn't have any LUKS2-only features left, and can be converted to LUKS1.

-    (initramfs) cryptsetup luksDump /dev/sda3 | grep PBKDF:
+    (initramfs) cryptsetup luksDump /dev/sda3 | grep "PBKDF:"
             PBKDF:      pbkdf2
     (initramfs) cryptsetup convert --type luks1 /dev/sda3